francislub/kawi-child-foundation/README.md

-# kawi-child-foundation
+# charityAp-main
-A system developmwnt for donating or funding students
+An app for nalongo donation